LiteShado/movies-database/README.md

 1. Think of your favorite movie that isn't directed by someone on the list of directors.
 Add that movie to the movies table.
 1. Add the director of your new movie to the directors table.
 1. Update your new movie to have the correct director.

 1. Add yourself to the users table.
 1. Add a row to the usersMovies table so that your user has the new movie as a favorite.
+UPDATE movies
+SET directorid = 19
+FROM directors
+WHERE movies.directorid = directors.id;

 ### PART 2: Querying linked data with JOINS!!!

-1. Select all the movies directed by Alex Garland.
+1. Select all the movies directed by Alex Garland. movies_dev=# SELECT * from movies;
+movies_dev=# SELECT movies.title FROM directors JOIN movies ON directors.id = movies.directorId
+movies_dev-# WHERE directors.name = 'Alex Garland';

 2. Find the director who directed "There Will Be Blood".

+SELECT directors.name FROM movies JOIN directors ON director.id = movies.directorId WHERE movies.title = 'There Will Be Blood';

 3. Find all of Ryan's favorites.
 4. Find everyone who added "The Lobster" as a favorite movie.
 5. Find the names of all users who favorited a movie directed by Joel Cohen.
 Note that you may get duplicates for the reasons described here: https://stackoverflow.com/questions/23786401/why-do-multiple-table-joins-produce-duplicate-rows.
 You can remove duplicates like this: https://www.w3schools.com/sql/sql_distinct.asp.